mkurz/deadbolt-2-guide/04-deadbolt-java-hooks.markdown

 Deadbolt 2 for Java provides an idiomatic API for dealing with Java controllers and templates rendered from Java controllers in Play 2 applications.
 It takes advantage of the features offered by Play 2 such as access to the HTTP context - vital, of course, for a framework that says it embraces HTTP - to give access to the current request and session, and the annotation-driven interceptor support.

 ## The Deadbolt Handler ##
 For any module - or framework - to be useable, it must provide a mechanism by which it can be hooked into your application.
-For D2, the central hook is the `be.objectify.deadbolt.java.DeadboltHandler` interface.
+For Deadbolt, the central hook is the `be.objectify.deadbolt.java.DeadboltHandler` interface.
 The four methods defined by this interface are crucial to Deadbolt - for example, `DeadboltHandler#getSubject` gets the current user (or subject, to use the correct security terminology), whereas `DeadboltHandler#onAccessFailure` is used to generate a response when authorisation fails.

+DeadboltHandler implementations should be stateless.

+For each method, an `F.Promise` is returned.
+If the promise may complete to have an empty value, e.g. calling `getSubject` when no subject is present, the return type is `F.Promise<Optional>`.

 Despite the use of the definite article in the section title, you can have as many Deadbolt handlers in your app as you wish.
-If you explicitly specify handlers at the annotation or tag level instead of using the default handler specified in application.conf, you will see the advantage of this.

-### Result beforeAuthCheck(Http.Context context) ###
+### Performing pre-constraint tests ###
-  To achieve this goal, D2 invokes the beforeRoleCheck method of your DeadboltHandler
+Before a constraint is applied, the `F.Promise<Optional<Result>> beforeAuthCheck(Http.Context context)` method of the current handler is invoked.
+If the resulting future completes to a non-empty `Optional`, the target action is not invoked and instead the result of `beforeAuthCheck` is used for the HTTP response; if the resulting future completes to an empty `Optional` the action is invoked with the Deadbolt constraint applied to it.

-### Subject getSubject(Http.Context context) ###
+### Obtaining the subject ###
-This method returns the current subject, if any.
-Returning null indicates there is no user currently logged in - this is a valid scenario.
+To get the current subject, the `F.Promise<Optional<Subject>> getSubject(Http.Context context)` method is invoked.
+Returning an empty `Optional` indicates there is no subject present - this is a valid scenario.

-### Result onAccessFailure(Http.Context context, String content) ###
+### Dealing with authorization failure ###
-When authorisation fails, this method is invoked on the current `DeadboltHandler` to deal with the situation.
-The result returned from this method is a regular `play.mvc.Result`, so it can be anything you chose.
+When authorisation fails, the `Result onAccessFailure(Http.Context context, String content)` method is used to obtain a result for the HTTP response.
+The result required from the `F.Promise` returned from this method is a regular `play.mvc.Result`, so it can be anything you chose.
 You might want to return a 403 forbidden, redirect to a location accessible to everyone, etc.

-### DynamicResourceHandler getDynamicResourceHandler(Http.Context context) ###
+### Dealing with dynamic constraints ###
-DynamicResourceHandler implementations implement the dynamic constraints of D2.
-See below for further details.
+Dynamic constraints, which are `Dynamic` and `Pattern.CUSTOM` constraints, are dealt with by implementations of `DynamicResourceHandler`; this will be explored in a later chapter.
+For now, it's enough to say `F.Promise<Optional<DynamicResourceHandler>> getDynamicResourceHandler(Http.Context context)` is invoked when a dynamic constraint it used.

+## Expose your DeadboltHandlers with a HandlerCache ##
+Unlike earlier versions of Deadbolt, in which handlers were declared in `application.conf` and created reflectively, Deadbolt now uses dependency injection to achieve the same functionality in a type-safe and more flexible manner.
+Various components of Deadbolt, which will be explored in later chapters, require an instance of `be.objectify.deadbolt.java.cache.HandlerCache` - however, no such implementations are provided.

+Instead, you need to implement your own version.
+This has two requirements:
+1. You have a get() method which returns the application-wide default handler
+2. You have an apply(String handlerKey) method which returns a named handler

+Here's one possible implementation, using hard-coded handlers.

+    @Singleton
+    public class MyHandlerCache implements HandlerCache {

+        private final Map<String, DeadboltHandler> handlers = new HashMap<>();

+        // handler keys is an application-specific enum public MyHandlerCache() {
+            // See below regarding the default handler handlers.put(HandlerKeys.DEFAULT.key, new MyDeadboltHandler());
+            handlers.put(HandlerKeys.ALT.key, new MyAlternativeDeadboltHandler());
+            handlers.put(HandlerKeys.BUGGY.key, new BuggyDeadboltHandler());
+            handlers.put(HandlerKeys.NO_USER.key, new NoUserDeadboltHandler());
+        }

+        @Override
+        public DeadboltHandler apply(final String key) {
+            return handlers.get(key);
+        }

+        @Override
+        public DeadboltHandler get() {
+            return handlers.get(HandlerKeys.DEFAULT.key);
+        }
+    }

+One interesting (and annoying) quirk is the way in which template and controller constraints obtain the default handler.
+The template constraints are written in Scala, so the `HandlerCache#get()` method can be used.
+Controllers, on the other hand, are configured via annotations and it's not possible to have a default value of `null` for an annotation value and so the standard handler name of `defaultHandler` is used.
+In the example above, `HandlerKeys.DEFAULT.key` uses this value, as declared as `be.objectify.deadbolt.java.ConfigKeys#DEFAULT_HANDLER_KEY`.

+Finally, create a small module which binds your implementation.

+    package com.example.modules

+    import be.objectify.deadbolt.java.cache.HandlerCache;
+    import play.api.Configuration;
+    import play.api.Environment;
+    import play.api.inject.Binding;
+    import play.api.inject.Module;
+    import scala.collection.Seq;
+    import security.MyHandlerCache;

+    import javax.inject.Singleton;

+    public class CustomDeadboltHook extends Module {
+        @Override
+        public Seq<Binding<?>> bindings(final Environment environment,
+                                        final Configuration configuration) {
+            return seq(bind(HandlerCache.class).to(MyHandlerCache.class).in(Singleton.class));
+        }
+    }

-## General configuration ##
+## application.conf ##

-Now you have implemented a `DeadboltHandler`, the next step is to hook it into your application.
+### Declare the necessary modules ###
+Both `be.objectify.deadbolt.javaDeadboltModule` and your custom bindings module must be declared in the configuration.

+    play {
+      modules {
+        enabled += be.objectify.deadbolt.java.DeadboltModule
+        enabled += com.example.modules.CustomDeadboltHook
+      }
+    }

-### application.conf ###
+### Tweaking Deadbolt ###
-declare it in your application.conf.
-This tells Deadbolt which handler you wish to use as a default when one isn't explicitly specified in the D2 constraint.
-This will be explained in more detail when we look at the individual constraints.

-For a `DeadboltHandler` implementation whose fully-qualified name is `com.example.myapp.security.MyDeadboltHandler`, your application.conf would have the entry

-    deadbolt.java.handler=com.example.myapp.security.MyDeadboltHandler
+Deadbolt Java-specific configuration lives in the `deadbolt.java` namespace.

+There are 2 settings:
+1. The millisecond timeout applied to blocking calls when rendering templates.
+Defaults to 1000ms.
+2. A flag to indicate if the subject should be cached on a per-request basis.
+Defaults to false.

 Personally, I prefer the HOCON (Human-Optimized Config Object Notation) syntax supported by Play, so I would recommend the following:

     deadbolt {
         java {
-            handler=com.example.myapp.security.MyDeadboltHandler
+            cache-user=true
+            view-timeout=500
         }
     }

-This declaration is used by the `DeadboltPlugin` to determine the default D2 handler for your application.

-### The Deadbolt Plugin ###
-The initial version of D2 held the default `DeadboltHandler` implementation, as specific in application.conf, as a static variable.
-This led immediately to problems with the hot reload carried out by Play when it detects code changes at runtime.
-To address this issue, the default handler is now created by and held in a plugin, whose lifecycle is managed by the framework.

-To activate the plugin, you need to update your `conf/play.plugins` file.
-If this file doesn't already exist (it's not created automatically when you create a new Play app), then add it yourself.
-The necessary line is

-    10000:be.objectify.deadbolt.java.DeadboltPlugin

-The `10000` defines the loading priority of the plugin -lower numbers are loaded first.
-If you have no other plugins, this is irrelevant.
-If you do have other plugins, you'll need to work out the best way to order them.
-D2 should, in theory and so far in practice, play nicely with other modules so its loading priority (again, in theory) should not matter.
-File this under "Things I should be aware of".

-When the plugin starts, it will attempt to read the class name specified by `deadbolt.java.handler` in application.conf.
-If found, an instance of the class will then be instantiated.
-If the instantiation fails, an exception will be thrown so you receive a fail-fast response on start-up.

-As mentioned above, it is a valid scenario to have no default handler specified.
-If `deadbolt.java.handler` doesn't appear in your configuration, a warning will be logged to alert you of this.